xfally/cordova-plugin-ftp/README.md

 function onDeviceReady() {
     // First of all, connect to ftp server address without protocol prefix. e.g. "192.168.1.1:21", "ftp.xfally.github.io"
+    // Notice:
-    // Notice: address port is only supported for Android, if not given, default port 21 will be used. window.cordova.plugin.ftp.connect('ftp.xfally.github.io', 'username', 'password', function(ok) {
+    //  1.
+The address port is only supported for Android.
+    //  2.
+If the port not given explicitly, the default port 21 (or 990 if FTPS) will be used. window.cordova.plugin.ftp.connect('ftp.xfally.github.io', 'username', 'password', function(ok) {
         console.info("ftp: connect ok=" + ok);